 Have a Bank Alt

 Create a character you have no intention on leveling to prevent yourself from having to make long travels across the map to go to the bank or auction house.
 This will also save you some money on travel fees, and just generally save you a lot of time.
 Mail any items you want to store or sell on the auction house to this character.

-How-to Make Gold in WoW Classic: Farming Methods
+How-to Farm Gold in WoW Classic

 Here are some specific ways to make yourself some money in the vanilla version of World of Warcraft!